 The Foreign Ministry could not immediately confirm the report but said its embassy in Pakistan, which also looks after the Iraq affairs, was investigating.

 An estimated 20,000 Nepalis work in Iraq, mostly in areas unaffected by the fighting between Isil and the Iraqi national army.

 Meanwhile, another news report from New Delhi said that 40 Indian construction workers had been kidnapped in Iraq’s second-largest city of Mosul, which fell to Sunni insurgents last week.

 Isil fighters, who aim to establish a Muslim caliphate across the Iraqi-Syrian frontier, launched their revolt by seizing Mosul and have since swept through the Tigris valley towards Baghdad.

-Manpower supplying companies and its agents are luring those innocent Nepalese migrant workers who are in seeking of better job abroad, are flying to the near by countries such as Qatar, UAE, Bahrain, Oman and even to Egypt and later traveled by land or flying in to Iraq illegally in search of better payment even their life are in danger.
+Manpower supplying companies and its agents are luring those innocent Nepalese migrant workers who are in seeking of a better job abroad, are flying to the nearby countries such as Qatar, UAE, Bahrain, Oman and even to Egypt and later traveled by land or flying into Iraq illegally in search of better payment even their lives are in danger.

-It was back in the year 2004, 12 Nepalese workers were abducted and killed in Iraq and it has escalated violent strike in Nepal.
-About 1300 caravan of young Nepalese boy and girls are flying out of Nepal in search of job abroad and it is not their fault to be born in poor country where finding a job means to be the luckiest winner of a lottery.
+It was back in the year 2004, 12 Nepalese workers were abducted and killed in Iraq and it has escalated violent strikes in Nepal.
+About 1300 caravan of young Nepalese boys and girls are flying out of Nepal in search of a job abroad and it is not their fault to be born in poor countries where finding a job means to be the luckiest winner of a lottery.